alexey-lysiuk/Realm667-AAA/readme.md

 #### About

 This project is an attempt to _automatically_ combine all assets from www.realm667.com repository in a single package.
 Almost all actors (weapons, monsters, powerups, props, effects) are included.

+The single goal of this project is to showcase goodies available to creators of ZDoom-based projects.

 #### How to play